 In the beginning, it is an encountering of oneself in terms of the world outside, which we do every day.
-We face the world morning, evening, and throughout the day.
+We face the world in the morning, evening, and throughout the day.
 When our occupation with the world is over, we turn back to our own selves.
-We brood within ourselves the reminiscences of daily activities.
+We reminisce on the activities of our day.
 This is a simple process going on every day, in the case of every person.

-We are very busy outside in the world, throughout the day, and then busy with ourselves at night, and then we go to bed and sleep.
-But there is a third principle, to which reference I made yesterday, in the form of Bhagavan Sri Krishna standing between the Pandava forces and the Kaurava forces.
-Nobody could understand Krishna, and nobody can understand adhidaiva.
+We are very busy outside in the world throughout the day, and then we are busy with ourselves at night, and then we go to bed and sleep.
+But there is a third principle, to which I made reference yesterday, in the form of Bhagavan Sri Krishna standing between the Pandava forces and the Kaurava forces.
+Nobody could understand Krishna, and nobody can understand the adhidaiva.

 In the exercise called spiritual practice, right from the beginning we have to be a little cautious.
 First of all, there should be time for us to sit and pray and meditate.
 When we have no time to sit, then how would the exercise commence?